 NAMI Smarts for Advocacy Turn your passion and your lived experience into a positive voice for mental health with the NAMI Smarts for Advocacy training.
 NAMI Smarts for Advocacy will enhance your advocacy skills and help you shape a powerful and personal story that will move policymakers.
 This training will also give you step-by-step tools and the hands-on practice you need to feel clear, confident and ready to make a difference. [...]

 When diagnosing depression, mental health providers have largely relied on one set of criteria or list of symptoms.
 However, this set of criteria often doesn't take into account that depression can manifest differently in minority or marginalized groups of people, including black women.
 Researchers are discovering that signs of depression in black women trend away from the "traditional" symptoms of depression.
 Read more about their study.

 Two recent research studies have determined that up to half of people with schizophrenia may have a lack of insight into their own mental illness.
 Reduced insight or awareness of illness is associated with several negative outcomes, including severe symptoms, worse psychosocial functioning and lower prognosis.
 Read more on these important studies.

 NAMI and its affiliates have adapted many NAMI programs to meet the needs of maintaining a social distance between participants during the pandemic.
 Highlights of our virtual and online programs are listed below.
-VIRTUAL SUPPORT GROUP AND CLASS OPTIONS: Several NC affiliates are offering virtual support groups and classes.
-Please click here to access descriptions and a listing of available programs.
-COMMUNITY INCLUSION CONVERSATIONS, Click here for more information.
-A Three Session [...]
+HYBRID CLASSES (Offered In-Person, but with a Virtual Option): NAMI Basics, for the caregivers and support systems of children with mental health conditions, will soon be offered by NAMI Wake County in a hybrid format.
+Please click here [...]